 As is evident from discussion of procurement results in this chapter, not disclosing REC quantities can make it difficult to discuss the status of utility-scale procurements and targets to be filled.
-While confidentiality related to specific bid prices is important, the Agency is interested in stakeholder feedback on whether this policy should be revised to allow for the release of REC quantities if two or fewer projects in a category are selected in future procurement events.
-As nameplate capacities are already released, and typical capacity factors to translate nameplate capacities into REC quantities are industry knowledge.
-Therefore, the Agency does not believe any harm would come from releasing REC quantities of individual projects so long as the confidentiality of bid prices is maintained and requests the Commission affirm this practice. -
+While confidentiality related to specific bid prices is important, nameplate capacities are released, and typical capacity factors to translate nameplate capacities into REC quantities are industry knowledge.
+Therefore, the Agency does not believe any harm would come from releasingplans to release REC quantities of individual projects so long as the confidentiality of bid prices is maintained and requests the Commission affirm this practice.

-&lt;sup>264 220 ILCS 5/16-111.5(h).
+274 220 ILCS 5/16-111.5(h).